You can admire the most beautiful cherry blossoms in these 7 places

 The Arth cherry orchard comprises numerous cherry groves from various farms and businesses in Schwyz.
 The circular route between Oberarth and Arth takes about an hour and a half through the magnificent landscape.
 Some of the farms can be visited along the way, and small farm stores sell local produce.

 The former cherry village of Steinen is also worth a visit.
 In the 1950s, almost 8000 trees were in bloom every spring.
-Today, the number is unfortunately nowhere near as high, but the walk is still worthwhile: the fruit trees are in full bloom, the view of the Mythen is magnificent and part of the path leads through a charming nature reserve on the Lauerzersee lake
+Today, unfortunately, the number is nowhere near as high, but the walk is still worthwhile: the fruit trees are in full bloom, the view of the Mythen mountains is magnificent and part of the path leads through a charming nature reserve on Lake Lauerz